 Feeling refreshed from the cool, mountain air and new international friends, I hopped on the train to Prague to meet my best friend for her first European excursion.
 We spent the days walking through castles and buying all the antique art and spent the evenings eating delicious food.
 Eventually, we got on a train to meet my family in Berlin.

-Berlin was a beautiful city with a looming dark energy of the Christmas market terrorist attack earlier that week.
-Once I met up with the whole family, I was excited to celebrate Christmas with everyone but when we came together I realized that all the time I spent alone over the last two weeks, I actually wasn’t.
+Berlin was a beautiful city with a looming darkness from the Christmas market terrorist attack earlier that week.
+Once I met up with the whole family, I was excited to celebrate with everyone but it made me realize that all the time I spent alone over the last two weeks, I actually wasn’t.
 I met new, unexpected friends and ultimately became more of a friend to myself while feeding my desire to get lost.
 This trip reminded me that when facing my fears of being alone, the rewards are infinite.
 I grew as a traveler by pushing myself and found my true citizenship as a human.
 I was no longer defined as just American; I was a Weltbürger.